 Rules for Taking On-Line or Distance Education Courses If You Are an International Student in F-1 Status

-On-line courses have become increasingly popular for students, and many colleges and universities, including Binghamton, have greatly expanded their on-line and distance education course offerings in the past few years.
-But, the US federal government limits the number of on-line courses that an F-1 student can count towards a full-time course load during a required term.
+On-line courses have become increasingly popular for students.
+Many colleges and universities, including Binghamton, have greatly expanded their on-line and distance education course offerings in the past few years.
+The US federal government, however, limits the number of on-line courses that an F-1 student can count towards a full-time course load during a required term.
 Please note that course registration choices allowed for an international student can be very different from what is allowed for a US citizen student.
 You must follow the immigration regulations governing your status.

 Here is the text of the federal regulation: